vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 A scenario opposite to the one proposed by Frauwallner may be envisaged: in the course of composition, redaction, transmission, further revision, and fix ation of the Moks.adharma a tendency may have been at work to straighten out contradicting views.
 If this were the case, the starting point may not have been one ‘Grundtext’ that degenerated into various distorted representations, but rather a plurality of theories and views that found textual expression and was amalgamated in a parvan or sub-parvan, which became gradually more homogeneous in a process of composition-in-transmission (cf. above, p.
 177).
 This process may have been concomitant with the rise of the classical school of Sām. khya.
 In other words, rather than for an underlying unity we should search for diversity behind the apparent homogeneity.
 Paradoxically, greater philosophical homogeneity may have been accomplished at the cost of more tex tual inconsistencies.
 This genetic model would imply that, though the Moks.a dharma as we have it offers already a bewildering diversity of often contradict ing views, the historical reality at the time of its first composition was still more complex—each ashram, so to speak, having its own competing version of proto-Sām. khya philosophy and being keen on having it canonized in the Smr.ti.

 An original plurality may not only account for the essential differences be tween both dialogues, but also for unsolved philosophical problems within each.
-How does the theory of the five mahābh¯utas and their differentiation within sen sitive beings concord with the psychological or ideal world treated in the rest of both dialogues?
-We are here apparently concerned with a cosmological theory in which God, the bh¯utakr.t mentioned in 187.7 and 239.6, plays a key role.
+How does the theory of the five mahābhūtas and their differentiation within sen sitive beings concord with the psychological or ideal world treated in the rest of both dialogues?
+We are here apparently concerned with a cosmological theory in which God, the bhūtakr.t mentioned in 187.7 and 239.6, plays a key role.
 27 This same theory is found in other chapters of the Moks.adharma, which by Frauwallner are not styled ‘epische Urform des Sām. khya’.

 This brings us to our final point.
 What justification, if any, is there to annex the two dialogues at issue to the Sām. khya tradition and not, for instance, the dialogue between Manu and Br.haspati?
 If the hallmark of Sām. khya is a rift between the material and ideal world, all three dialogues may be said to belong to the same multifarious stream from which classical Sām. khya emerged.